Unakkenna Venum Sollu: Plot

 Lovers Karthik and Pooja are in a live-in relationship.
-When Pooja realises that she is pregnant, her friend advises to go for an abortion, which Karthik opposes.
-Karthik loses his job and goes to Singapore to earn money, Pooja delivers the child and leaves it at an orphanage, then claims to Karthik that their child died.
-The couple part ways, Pooja marries Shiva and gives birth to his child.
+When Pooja realizes that she is pregnant, her friend advises to go for an abortion, which Karthik opposes.
+Karthik loses his job and goes to Singapore to earn money, Pooja delivers the child and leaves it at an orphanage, then tells Karthik that their child died.
+The couple parts ways.
+Pooja marries Shiva and gives birth to his child.
 When Pooja and Shiva arrive at Chennai to treat their son, who has a lethal disease, they experience paranormal activity in their guest house.
 Mathew, an exorcist, says Daisy, who is Pooja's abandoned daughter, is the ghost.
-It is learnt that Daisy is adopted from the orphanage by Judy a psychologically affected woman and she is unable to take care of Daisy and so she dies as a baby.
-The rest of the film tells deals with how Mathew sends back Daisy to the other world.
+It is learnt that Daisy was adopted from the orphanage by Judy, a psychologically affected woman, and she was unable to take care of Daisy, so she dies as a baby.
+The rest of the film deals with of how Mathew sends Daisy back to the other world.